-The DPS and CPR provide that as soon as litigation is contemplated, the parties' legal representatives must notify their clients of the need to preserve disclosable documents.
-'Document' is widely defined by the CPR as 'anything in which information of any description is recorded', which includes electronic communications and metadata.
+A party's legal representatives are obliged under both CPR 31 and PD 57AD to notify their clients of the need to preserve disclosable documents.
+'Document' is widely defined and includes electronic communications and metadata.
 Accordingly, it is very important that the parties consider document retention and new document creation carefully from the outset.
-The process of disclosure allows the parties to formally state which specific documents or more generally which types of documents exist or have existed.
+If a document is destroyed during the course of proceedings, or even when litigation is in reasonable prospect, the court may draw adverse inferences from this fact.

+The process of disclosure allows the parties to formally state which specific documents, or more generally which types of documents, exist or have existed.
 Once an obligation to disclose documents has arisen, the party has an obligation to disclose all relevant documents (both paper and electronic).
 This is an ongoing obligation until the proceedings are concluded; therefore, if a document that should be disclosed comes to a party's notice during the proceedings, he or she must notify the other party.